-Following an arrest and criminal charges, you may be released immediately, from the police station or following a court appearance.
+Following an arrest and criminal charges, the police may release you right away.
+If police hold you longer, you may be released on bail following a court appearance.

-If you are arrested with a warrant and the crime you are charged with is not murder or a very serious offence, the police can also release you.
+If you are arrested with a warrant and the crime you are charged with is not murder or another very serious offence, the police can also release you.

-When the police impose conditions they need to use choose the least severe conditions needed for your case and consider how difficult it may be for you to comply with any conditions.
+When the police impose conditions, they need to use choose the least severe conditions needed for your case.
+They must consider how difficult it may be for you to comply with any conditions.

 Conditions can include:

-When making decisions about release the police must pay particular attention to the circumstances of an accused who is Indigenous or from a vulnerable population that is over-represented in the justice system.
+When making decisions about release, the police must pay particular attention to the circumstances of those who are Indigenous or from a vulnerable population that is over-represented in the justice system.

 If the police keep you in jail, you will get a bail hearing before a judge or a Justice of the Peace (JP).
-If a JP or judge is available the police must bring you before a one as soon as possible, and in any event, no later than 24 hours after your arrest.
-If a JP or judge is not available within 24 hours, the police must bring you before one “as soon as possible” (even if it is more than 24 hours later).
+If a JP or judge is available, the police must bring you before a one as soon as possible.
+In any event, it must be no later than 24 hours after your arrest.
+If a JP or judge is not available within 24 hours, the police must bring you before one as soon as possible even if it is more than 24 hours later.

-If you are being held by the police they can help you call what is called the Brydges Line.
+If the police are holding you, they can help you call what is known as the Brydges Line.
 You will get legal advice over the phone.
 There is no cost for this service and it is available for anyone being held by the police.

 More information about bail hearings is available here.